MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 Sync user tables | `sys_user` | To index user access details for tickets

-If you want to index custom properties from [extended tables](https://docs.servicenow.com/bundle/rome-platform-administration/page/administer/table-administration/concept/table-extension-and-classes.html_) of base *task* table , provide read access to sys_dictionary and sys_db_object.
+If you want to index custom properties from [extended tables](https://docs.servicenow.com/bundle/rome-platform-administration/page/administer/table-administration/concept/table-extension-and-classes.html_) of *task* table , provide read access to sys_dictionary and sys_db_object.
 This is an **optional** feature.
 You will be able to index *task* table properties without access to the two additional tables.

 **Feature** | **Read access required tables** | **Description**